Genetic mutations can be divided into two main categories: germline and somatic.

 Genetic mutations are the primary cause of many genetic disorders, such as Down syndrome and Turner syndrome.
 These conditions can be caused by a single gene mutation or multiple gene mutations that interact with each other to produce an abnormal phenotype.
 In some cases, these mutations may be inherited from one or both parents while in others they may arise spontaneously during development.

-In addition to causing physical anomalies, genetic mutations can also lead to infertility due to abnormal sperm or egg production – this is known as meiotic nondisjunction where homologous chromosomes fail to separate during cell division resulting in gametes with too many or too few chromosomes compared to normal cells.
-This phenomenon has been observed across species ranging from plants and fungi all the way up to humans making it a key factor influencing reproductive success throughout evolution.
-Interestingly, studies have shown that certain types of genetic disorders such as cystic fibrosis and Huntington’s disease are more common among populations who have experienced recent population bottlenecks due to their reduced levels of genetic diversity increasing the chances of inheriting two copies of a mutated gene from both parents.
+Studies have shown that certain types of genetic disorders such as cystic fibrosis and Huntington’s disease are more common among populations who have experienced recent population bottlenecks.
+This is likely due to reduced levels of genetic diversity increasing the chances of inheriting two copies of a mutated gene from both parents.

 The role of genetic mutations in cancer

 Genetic mutations play a major role in the development of cancer.
-Mutations in oncogenes, which are genes that promote cell growth and division, can cause cells to divide uncontrollably leading to tumor formation.
+Mutations in proto-oncogenes, which are genes that regulate cell growth and division, can cause cells to divide uncontrollably leading to tumor formation.
+Proto-oncogenes which have mutated are known as oncogenes, and have the potential to cause cancer.
 Similarly, mutations in tumor suppressor genes, which normally act as brakes on cell division, can lead to uncontrolled proliferation of cells.
 In addition to these two types of genetic mutation, epigenetic changes such as DNA methylation or histone modifications can also contribute to cancer by altering gene expression without changing the underlying DNA sequence.

-Inherited genetic mutations are responsible for around 5-10% of all cancers and account for an even higher percentage among certain types such as breast and ovarian cancer where up to 25% may be due to inherited factors.
+Inherited genetic mutations are responsible for around 5-20% of all cancers.
 Examples include BRCA1/2 gene mutations associated with increased risk of breast and ovarian cancer; Lynch syndrome caused by defects in mismatch repair genes; Li-Fraumeni syndrome caused by TP53 gene mutation; and familial adenomatous polyposis (FAP) caused by APC gene mutation.
-These inherited genetic disorders increase the risk of developing certain types of cancers but do not guarantee it – environmental factors still play a significant role in determining whether or not someone will develop cancer during their lifetime.
+These inherited genetic disorders increase the risk of developing certain types of cancers but do not guarantee it – environmental factors and chance still play a significant role in determining whether or not someone will develop cancer during their lifetime.

 The relationship between genetic mutations and evolution